 - Resolve issues on the first call

 - Keep call center agents motivated and engaged

 - Improve retention rates for support agents

 - Get higher scores on customer satisfaction surveys

 - Achieve greater alignment between marketing, sales, and support departments

 The Importance of Onboarding for New Support Agents

 When a new call center representative answers their very first call, you want them to be able to speak confidently and respond appropriately to the caller’s questions and requests.
+Don’t forget, customers are typically looking for some sort of call resolution.
 They’re bound to make a few mistakes in the beginning, but the right onboarding will reduce the impact of any initial mistakes.
 Right from the start, they’ll become a productive member of your contact center, and they’ll be eager and happy to get started.
 As they learn and grow in their position, they’ll be less afraid to ask questions.
 Over time, they’ll be in a position to mentor others.